West Bridgewater Brush Removal Services

 Professional Safety Standards, Equipment Requirements & Utility Coordination (Dig Safe 811) for Brush Removal

-Professional brush removal in West Bridgewater requires adherence to safety and certification standards.
-Complex removals should be performed by ISA Certified Arborists; operators must be trained and certified for equipment like brush hogs and chippers (ANSI Z133.1).
+Professional brush removal in West Bridgewater must meet high safety and certification standards.
+Complex removals require an ISA Certified Arborist and operator certification for equipment (brush hogs, forestry mulchers, wood chippers per ANSI Z133.1).
 Required PPE includes chainsaw chaps, cut-resistant gloves, eye/face protection, hearing protection (>85 dB), and steel-toed boots.
-Before excavation or stump removal, contact Dig Safe 811 at least 48 hours (preferably 72 hours) in advance; maintain 10 feet from overhead power lines.
-Commercial operators must carry 1M minimum general liability insurance (2M aggregate) and workers compensation.
-For code and permit questions, contact:
+All excavation or stump removal must be preceded by a Dig Safe 811 request (48 hours minimum, 72 hours recommended), maintaining a 10 feet minimum distance from overhead power lines.
+Liability insurance (1M minimum, 2M aggregate) and workers compensation are mandatory for commercial operators.
+For code enforcement, contact:

 West Bridgewater Building Department